stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 a small taste of, what it is, and what it feels like writing specs the TDD/BDD way.
 Additionally, we used a bunch of expectation functions and QuickCheck properties.

 There is more to BDD than what we've learned in this tutorial.
-Here, some other follow-up resources you can check:
+Here are some other follow-up resources you can check:

 * [Behavior-Driven Development in Haskell][bdd-simon] - Simon Hengel (Author of Hspec)